Blog

 Skilled Nursing Services at Home

-For clients with complex medical needs, our care is led by a Registered Nurse Director of Nursing who oversees all care plans and can coordinate directly with discharging physicians and specialists.
-Skilled nursing services available at home include wound care, IV therapy, medication management and administration, in-home lab draws, feeding tube management, and ostomy care.
-Families whose loved ones have been treated at AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest can request direct coordination with those care teams.
+For clients with complex medical needs, skilled nursing services available at home include wound care, IV therapy, medication management and administration, in-home lab draws, feeding tube management, and ostomy care at home in SW Fort Worth/Burleson.
+Families whose loved ones have been treated at AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest can request direct coordination with those care teams during transition planning.

 Companion Care and Cognitive Support

 For individuals living with Alzheimer's, dementia, or other cognitive conditions, professional caregiving includes structured engagement, safety monitoring, behavioral redirection, and family education.
-This type of living support allows people to remain in familiar surroundings far longer than would otherwise be possible — reducing the stress of a premature facility transition for the entire family.
+This type of supportive care for seniors allows people to remain in familiar surroundings far longer than would otherwise be possible — reducing the stress of a premature facility transition for the entire family.

 Respite Care for Family Caregivers